 NPAC SMS does not receive a response from the new service provider SOA within “Service Provider Concurrence Window” for the pending subscriptionVersionNPAC created by the old service provider SOA.

 NPAC SMS sends the new service provider, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionNewSP-CreateRequest or subscriptionVersionRangeNewSP-CreateRequest M-EVENT-REPORT .
+For the XML interface, VNIN – SvNewSpCreateNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 New service provider has up to “Service Provider Final Concurrence Window” to respond to the request.